silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 However you can also use special SilverStripe comments in your templates which will be stripped out of the published site.
-This is useful for adding notes for other developers that you don't want published in the public html.
+This is useful for adding notes for other developers that you don't want published in the served output.

 	:::ss
 	$EditForm <%-- Some hidden comment about the form --%>